Idov31/FunctionStomping/README.md

 }
 ```

-Or use the rust program (COMING SOON):
+Or use the rust program:
 ```bash
 cd functionstomping
 cargo b